#1 LACK OF SUCCESS

 I didn’t pass the New York Bar Exam on my first attempt in February 2009.
 After the original disappointment and feelings of hopelessness, I found it in my heart to feel proud of myself.
 Let me explain why.
 Most people who take the NYC bar exam (or any State bar exam for that matter) either went to Law School in the US (I studied law in the UK) or pays for an expensive prep course and attends in person or preps online for a set number of weeks and some even opt for self-study.
+But with more and more places similar to University of Southern California starting to offer advice on how to prepare for the exam, it is likely more people will pass.
 I self-studied in the UK whilst working two jobs, with second-hand outdated BarBri and Piper products I’d bought on eBay and crammed it all in last minute because life was so hectic at that time.
 I flew into New York City in February and sat in a cold hall over two days in the Jacobs Javitz Convention Center in Manhattan and did my absolute best with the little resources I had.

 In February 2009:

 - 60% of all first time takers passed the NY bar exam

 - 37% of foreign educated first time candidates passed (my group) and only 25% overall

 - 70% of those from New York ABA school passed